EGR304-2025-F-211/EGR304-2025-F-211.github.io/docs/04-Product-Requirements.md

 ---

 ## Introduction

-Homeowners across Phoenix strive to minimize their water bills. (finish intro)
+Homeowners across Phoenix strive to minimize their water bills, and provide their house with a high quality, clean, water supply.
+Arizona tap water is known for its hardness, and scarcity, so a system to monitor both water quality and water usage would likely be a useful device for the average homeowner.

 ## Project Objective